Frequently Asked Questions

 Do you sell SPC (Statistical Process Control) software?

 No. There are numerous programs and methodologies for implementing SPC.
-We only provide the data.
+We only provide the data stream.

 Can I shorten a ProScale scale that I already have?

-Any scale we manufacture can be shortened without causing the system to fail.
-If you have an absolute style scale, follow the instructions here.
+Any scale we manufacture can be shortened without causing the system to fail or to lose accuracy.
+Follow the instructions here.

 Is NIST calibration available?

-We manufacture and test all of our measuring devices using NIST traceable components.
-A calibration chart can be generated (using NIST traceable gage bars) for an additional charge of $125.00.
+We manufacture and test all of our measuring devices using NIST traceable gage bars.
+A calibration chart can be generated (using NIST traceable gage bars) for an additional charge of $150.00.
 This service is available anytime (shipping charges to and from Accurate Technology may apply).